Iniesta unsure whether Neymar would fit at Barcelona if PSG star returns | Goal.com

 Iniesta unsure whether Neymar would fit at Barcelona if PSG star returns

-Andres Iniesta has endorsed a possible Barcelona move for Paris Saint-Germain forward Neymar given the Brazil international's talents, though he is unsure whether it would be a necessary transfer.
+Andres Iniesta has endorsed a possible Barcelona move for Paris Saint-Germain forward Neymar but he remains unsure if the transfer is necessary for the club.

 Neymar has long been linked with a return to Camp Nou, with the ex-Santos star having been keen to leave PSG and make the move back to Spain in the summer transfer window.